-\textbf{Evaluation.} We evaluate our framework on the standard benchmark (Set5~\cite{bevilacqua2012low}, Set14~\cite{ledig2017photo}, BSD100~\cite{martin2001database}, and Urban100~\cite{huang2015single}).
-We report peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM~\cite{wang2004image}) to evaluate the SR performance.
-To evaluate the computational complexity of our framework, we measure the BitOPs and storage size.
-BitOPs is the number of operations that are weighted by the bit-widths of the two operands.
-Storage size is the number of stored parameters weighted by the precision of each parameter value.
-Furthermore, our ablation study is conducted on EDSR of scale 4 with 2-bit setting.
+We evaluate our framework on the standard benchmark (Set5~\cite{bevilacqua2012low}, Set14~\cite{ledig2017photo}, BSD100~\cite{martin2001database}, and Urban100~\cite{huang2015single}) by measuring the peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM~\cite{wang2004image}).
+To assess the computational complexity of our framework, we measure bitOPs and storage size.
+BitOPs refers to the number of operations weighted by the bit-widths of the two operands.
+Storage size is calculated as the number of stored parameters weighted by the precision of each parameter value.

-\subsection{Quantitative results}
+\subsection{Quantitative Results}

-To evaluate the effectiveness of our proposed scheme, we compare the results with existing SR quantization works PAMS~\cite{Li2020pams}, DAQ~\cite{hong2022daq}, and DDTB~\cite{zhong2022ddtb} using the official code.
-To make a fair comparison with the existing works, we reproduce the results of other methods using the same training epochs.
-As shown in Table~\ref{tab:exp-edsr}, our framework ODM outperforms other methods largely for all 4, 3, and 2-bit, and notably, the improvement is significant for 2-bit quantization.
-Also, 4-bit EDSR-ODM achieves closer accuracy to the 32-bit EDSR, where the margin is only 0.07dB for Set5.
-This indicates that ODM can effectively bridge the gap between the quantized network and the floating-point network.
-Also, Table~\ref{tab:exp-rdn} compares the results on RDN.
-The results show that ODM achieves consistently superior performance on 4, 3, and 2-bit quantization.
+To evaluate the effectiveness of our proposed scheme, we compare the results with existing SR quantization works using their official codes: PAMS~\cite{Li2020pams}, DAQ~\cite{hong2022daq}, and DDTB~\cite{zhong2022ddtb}.
+For a fair comparison, we reproduce other methods using the same training iterations, 60K iterations.
+The supplementary materials provide additional experiments that further demonstrate the applicability of ODM, including results on 300K iterations, scale 2, and fully quantized settings.

+\textbf{EDSR. } As shown in \Cref{tab:exp-edsr}, ODM outperforms other methods in the 4, 3, and 2-bit settings, and notably, the improvement is significant for 2-bit, achieving a gain of more than 0.49 dB for Set5.
+We notice that 4-bit EDSR-ODM achieves closer accuracy to 32-bit EDSR, with a marginal difference of 0.1 dB for Set5.
+This indicates that ODM can effectively bridge the gap between the quantized network and the 32-bit network.
-Furthermore, we evaluate our framework also on SRResNet which is shown in Table~\ref{tab:exp-srresnet}.
-SRResNet architecture includes BN layers and thus the distribution mismatch problem is not as severe as in EDSR or RDN.
-Nevertheless, ODM is also proven effective for quantizing SRResNet on all bit settings, showing slightly better performance than the existing quantization methods.
-Additional experiments that further demonstrate the applicability of ODM are provided in the supplementary materials.

-Along with the SR accuracy, we also compare the computational complexity of our framework in Table~\ref{tab:exp-complexity}.
-We calculate the BitOPs for generating a $1920\times1080$ image.
-Overall, our framework ODM achieves higher accuracy (PSNR/SSIM) with similar or less computational resources.
-As reported in Table~\ref{tab:exp-ablation}, the distribution offsets incur minimal computational overhead.
-On EDSR, distribution offsets involve an additional $0.02\%$ storage size and the offset scaling and shifting involves $0.005\%$ additional BitOPs.
-Compared to existing works that utilize dynamic adaptation, the computational overhead is $\times30$ smaller in storage size than DDTB~\cite{zhong2022ddtb} and $\times100$ smaller in BitOPs than DAQ~\cite{hong2022daq}.